 International Airport/s: The London Heathrow Airport is one of the busiest airports in England.
 Other major airports for travel to England are Liverpool John Lennon Airport, Manchester Airport, London Biggin Hill Airport, London Ashford Airport, and Norwich International Airport, to name a few.

 Visa Required: EU nationals can travel to England visa-free.
-Citizens from some other countries can travel to England without visa for up to 6 months.
-For holiday working visa, you can apply if you are aged 18-30 and you have at least £1600 in your bank account.
+Citizens from some other countries can travel to England without a visa for up to 6 months.
+For a holiday working visa, you can apply if you are aged 18-30 and you have at least £1600 in your bank account.

 International Driver’s License Accepted?
-You can use foreign-issued driver’s license to drive in England for a limited time period.
+You can use a foreign-issued driver’s license to drive in England for a limited time period.

 Electrical Adapters: In England, they use 230 volts of electricity at a frequency of 50 Hertz.